raystack/meteor/docs/docs/reference/configuration.md

 # Configuration

-This page contains reference for all the application configurations for Meteor.
+This page contains references for all the application configurations for Meteor.

 ## Table of Contents